PSLmodels/Tax-Calculator/docs/source/data.rst

 Micro Data
 ==========

-The Tax-Calculator simulates federal individual income and FICA taxes for each tax filing unit in a sample.
+The Tax-Calculator simulates federal individual income and payroll taxes for each tax filing unit in a sample.
 For revenue estimation, that sample must be representative of the US population.

 Description
 -----------